Builder68/OpenEarlyMacsRAMexpansion/README.md

 The following table shows signals that are collected directly by the auxiliary board and need to be wired from J2 to J5:

 *Please note that pin 1 of connector J4 is located at the bottom, whereas pin 1 of connector J5 is located at the top.*
+*For J4 and J5, I use JST connectors pre-assembled with wires, soldering together the corresponding wires of the common signals between the two connectors.*

 | SIGNAL         | Pin N° on J4 Aux.
 B | Pin N° on J5 Exp.B  | Comment         |
 |:---------------:|:------:|:--------:|:-----------:|